An exhibit of semiconductor history reinterpreted as art recently finished its

 as the basis for works of art, and they brought the idea to the

-Design, Art & Technology program at the ArtEZ University of the Arts.
+Design, Art and Technology program at the ArtEZ University of the Arts.
 From that innovative idea

 came an internship for fourth-year students who worked with NXP on their